miltorg/KingStation/pkg/android/phoenix/sideload/README.md

 **Note**: Make sure the filename of the core does not get changed.
 Set up your Run/Debug configuration accordingly (Launch flags and ADB arguments)!
 Otherwise debugging will not work.

-* Clone dosbox-svn next to your RetroArch repo
+* Clone dosbox-svn next to your KingStation repo
 * Run `ndk-build NDK_DEBUG=1` in dosbox-svn/libretro/jni
 * In Android Studio create a new Gradle module of type Android Library.
 You can delete everything but AndroidManifest.xml and build.gradle from the new directory.
 * In the newly created build.gradle file add the following in the `defaultConfig {}` block: